South African Veterinary Foundation Bursary 2020 – 2021

 The South African Veterinary Foundation is a non-profit organisation, founded in 1984, whose aim it is to raise funds and promote animal education by research and informing the general public.
 At present, the Foundation has 3 Directors – Dr JJ Viljoen, Dr R Lobetti and Prof RM Kirberger.

 The South African Veterinary Foundation (SAVF) initiated the bursary fund in 1999 and have since provided funding for 34 veterinary students.
-Since inception, The SAVF have provided bursaries to the sum of R215 500.
+Since inception, The SAVF has provided bursaries to the sum of R215 500.

 ABOUT THE BURSARY PROGRAMME – FIELDS COVERED & COVERAGE VALUE